rrott/grunt_coffee_chain/README.md

 # grunt-coffee-chain

-> grunt plugin inspired by Sprockets to compile chain of CoffeeScript in the way Rails 3.1's asset pipeline do compile.
+> grunt plugin inspired by Sprockets to compile CoffeeScripts that has sprockets-style comments to indicate dependencies.

 ## Usage (script-side)
 In your CoffeeScript files, write Sprockets-style comments to indicate dependencies, e.g.